angelinag/fibonacci/README.md

 # Fibonacci

-Fibonacci is a small code
-A canvas project I made when I was bored.
+Fibonacci is a short canvas project I made when I was bored.
-Click anywhere on the page and a magical fibonacci spiral will be created.
+Click anywhere on the page and a "magical" fibonacci spiral will be created.
 Made with html canvas and js.

 TODO: